 Number of Days: 4Participant Range: 50-100Per Person Fee: $2,250 (includes all books and materials)Back to Top

 This 2-day offering provides professional development on how to administer, score, and analyze the Fountas and Pinnell Benchmark Assessment System 1 or 2.
 Through demonstration, guided practice, and discussion, you will learn how to:

 Number of Days: 2Flat Rate: $6,000Participant Maximum: 25Back to Top

 This institute is divided into 2 days on writing and 2 days on reading.
 Topics for the reading portion include: observing readers, exploring the development of reading across the grades, analyzing children's reading behaviors, and working with readers through whole-group, small-group, and individualized teaching.
 We will focus on reading contexts, including interactive read-aloud, shared and modeled reading, reading minilessons, Guided Reading, and literature circles.
 During the writing portion, we will cover analyzing students' work and supporting students' writing development from emergent to self-extending.
 We will focus on writing for different purposes and audiences across the year.
 Activities will include: working with children's writing samples, concrete strategies, models and skills for organizing ideas, writing, revising, and editing for fiction and nonfiction pieces.

-Number of Days: 4Participant Range: 50-100Per Person Noncredit Fee: TBA (Graduate credit option available with additional fees)Back to Top
+Number of Days: 4Participant Range: 50-100Per Person Noncredit Fee: $695 professional texts not included or $795 professional texts are includedBack to Top

 This 5-day course will take an in-depth look at how to use Guided Reading in the K-2 classroom.
 The course includes how to assess children, select leveled books, group students dynamically, and teach effective Guided Reading lessons in the primary classroom.
 It also addresses how to design and organize the learning environment to engage students in managed independent learning.